 This page represents an ongoing work.
-Technology is constantly changing and as we test & implement new tools, this page will be updated to reflect that.
-The intention of this page is not to be an exhaustive list of every possible tool & toy a webcam model might use.
-It's purpose is to recommend the best in class technical tools for use as a webcam model.
+Technology is constantly changing and as we test & implement new gear this page will be updated to reflect that.
+The goal is to recommend the best in class technical tools for use as a webcam model.
 We do not have any affiliation with any of the companies that manufacture these products and our recommendation of them is obviously not reflective of any endorsement by those companies of Pandora Modeling.

 How we choose products.